 2. Twin extra long sheets

-Even though those college dorm mattresses come with a waterproof cover, you might feel better putting a bed bug resistant mattress cover or allergy resistant mattress cover on as well.
+I’d mentioned that those college dorm mattresses come with a waterproof cover.
+However, you might feel better putting a bed bug resistant mattress cover or allergy resistant mattress cover on as well.

 My younger daughter is a germ- and bug-a-phobe.
 So having a mattress cover plus pillow covers that blocked bed bugs and allergens helped put her mind at ease and her to sleep at night.